async-aws/aws/docs/features/async.md

 The function has a `?float $timeout = null` argument.
 If the timeout is set to `2.0`, the HTTP client will wait for 2 seconds for a response.
-If a response is received, the function will return `true` or thrown an exception.
+If a response is received, the function will return `true` or throw an exception.
 If the timeout is reached, it will return `false`.

 > **Note:** The call `$result->resolve()` is a blocking call because we are waiting